Manufacture of wooden houses - Presentation of wooden houses

 In Gordes, a famous town close to the Mediterranean and the Côte d'Azur

 However, the owners of the house we are talking about decided to build it from prefabricated wooden structures.
-Convinced of the energy efficiency of these houses, impressed by the speed of construction and dreaming of a healthy indoor climate, they chose to build a wooden house.
+Convinced by the energy efficiency of these houses, impressed by the speed of construction and dreaming of a healthy indoor climate, they chose to build a wooden house.

 wooden houses dimmer